shoodey/UnrealEngineKitchenSink/README.md

 ## Plugins

+### In development
-- **StachCore**: A universal storage system for Unreal Engine.
+- **StashCore**: A universal storage system for Unreal Engine.
 Easily manage your items, inventory, stashes, gear, loot, vendors, trade and more...

+### Planned
+- **StashUI**: A set of UI widgets to display and interact with StashCore data.
+It includes a drag and drop inventory system, a stash viewer, a gear viewer, a loot viewer, a vendor viewer, a trade viewer and more...
+- **StashEditor**: A visual editor for StashCore.
+Create and edit your items, inventories, stashes, gear, loot, vendors, trade and more...